ETFs

 Capital risk: Like any investment product, the value of an ETF may go down as well as up, and you may not get back the amount invested.

 There are many ways for fund managers to track the performance of an index.
-These ‘replication methods’ fall into two broad categories, physical and synthetic.
+These ‘replication methods’ fall into two broad categories, physical and swap-based (synthetic).

 Smart beta is a term for any rules-based strategy that uses characteristics other than just geography and market capitalisation to select and weight the securities of the index.